 Additional State-Specific Consents: The following consents apply to users accessing the KMG website for the purposes of participating in a telehealth consultation as required by the states listed below:

-Alaska: I understand that my primary care provider may obtain a copy of my records of my telehealth encounter.
-AK Stat.
-08.64.364.
+Alaska: I understand my primary care provider may obtain a copy of my records of my telehealth encounter.
+(AK Stat.
+08.64.364).

 Connecticut: I understand that my primary care provider may obtain a copy of my records of my telehealth encounter.
-CT Public Act No. 15-88 (2015).
+(C.G.S.A. § 19a-906).

-Kentucky: I have the option to refuse the telehealth consultation at any time without affecting the right to future care or treatment and without risking the loss or withdrawal of a Medicaid benefit to which I am entitled.
+Kentucky: If I am a Medicaid recipient, I recognize I have the option to refuse the telehealth consultation at any time without affecting the right to future care or treatment and without risking the loss or withdrawal of a Medicaid benefit to which I am entitled.
 I understand that I have the right to be informed of any party who will be present at the site during the telehealth consult and I have the right to exclude anyone from being present.
 I also understand that I have the right to object to the videotaping of the telehealth consultation.
-KY Admin.
+(KY Admin.
 Regs.
 Tit.
-907, 3:170.
+907, 3:170).

-Maryland: The inability to have direct, physical contact with the patient is a primary difference between telehealth and direct in-person service delivery.
+Maryland: Regarding audiologists, speech language pathologists, and hearing aid dispensers, I recognize the inability to have direct, physical contact with the patient is a primary difference between telehealth and direct in-person service delivery.
 The knowledge, experiences, and qualifications of the consultant providing data and information to the provider of the telehealth services need not be completely known to and understood by the provider.
 The quality of transmitted data may affect the quality of services provided by the provider.
 Changes in the environment and test conditions could be impossible to make during delivery of telehealth services.
 Telehealth services may not be provided by correspondence only.
-Code of MD Reg.
-10.41.06.04.
+(Code of MD Reg.
+10.41.06.04).

-Nebraska: I retain the option to refuse the telehealth consultation at any time without affecting my right to future care or treatment and without risking the loss or withdrawal of any program benefits to which the patient would otherwise be entitled.
+Nebraska: If I am a Medicaid recipient, I retain the option to refuse the telehealth consultation at any time without affecting my right to future care or treatment and without risking the loss or withdrawal of any program benefits to which the patient would otherwise be entitled.
 All existing confidentiality protections shall apply to the telehealth consultation.
 I shall have access to all medical information resulting from the telehealth consultation as provided by law for access to my medical records.
 Dissemination of any patient identifiable images or information from the telehealth consultation to researchers or other entities shall not occur without my written consent.
 I understand that I have the right to request an in-person consult immediately after the telehealth consult and I will be informed if such consult is not available.
-NE Revised Stat.
+(NE Revised Stat.
 71-8505; NE Admin.
 Code Tit.
 471, Ch.
-1.
+1).

 Pennsylvania: I understand that I may be asked to confirm my consent to behavioral health or tele-psych services.